Do Bigha Zamin: Plot

 Parvati arrives in Calcutta and is taken in by a strange man, who claims he knows Shambhu and will take her to him.
 He takes her to his shed and tries to steal her belongings and rape her.
-She flees from him but comes under a car.
+She flees from him but gets hit by a car.
 A crowd gathers around her and they call for a rickshaw to take her to the hospital.
 Shambhu, who is passing by, offers a ride and is shocked to see that it is his own wife injured.
 Meanwhile, Kanhaiya, unable to withstand his father's condition, steals money from a lady and runs back to the slum.
 He learns of his mother's condition and rushes to the hospital.
 He cries after seeing his injured mother and claims that God has punished them because he stole money.
 He rips the money into pieces.
 The doctors tell Shambhu that he has to spend money on medicine and blood to save his wife.
 Poor Shambhu has no choice but to spend all his earnings to save his wife.

 Back in the village, the land is auctioned because Shambhu could not pay back the debt and Gangu becomes insane.
 The land, now owned by Harman Singh, sees the beginning of mill construction.
 Shambhu and his family return to the village, only to see their land sold and a factory being constructed on it.
 He then tries to get a handful of dirt from his land but is stopped by a security guard.
 The film ends as Shambhu and his family walk away from their former land.